Grand Hotel Excelsior

 Grand Hotel Excelsior is a 1982 Italian comedy film directed by Castellano & Pipolo.
 The film was a commercial success, being the best grossing film in the season 1982/83 at the Italian box office.

 Plot

 Four funny characters are working in a luxurious Grand Hotel.
-Mr. Thaddeus is the hotel manager, lover of beautiful music and womanizer; Egisto Costanzi is a waiter who has lost his wife and who is in search of the ideal woman; Segrate is the magician illusionist entertainer evenings at Hotel.
-He is a vainglorious and bungler man, who never has managed to levitate.
+Mr. Thaddeus is the hotel manager, lover of beautiful music and womanizer; Egisto Costanzi is a waiter who has lost his wife and who is in search of the ideal woman; Segrate is the magician illusionist entertainer during evenings at the Hotel.
+He is a vainglorious and a bungler, who has never managed to levitate.
 Finally in the hotel there is a bungler boxer: Pericles, who organizes the end of the story a great evening concert, where they play all four star protagonists of the film.